johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 MyEtherWallet makes the PrivateKeyVault suitable for airgapped offline transactions on the Ethereum Blockchain.

-Using GPG message encryption along with GPG or MEW digital signatures makes the PrivateKeyVault a complete solution for secure messaging.
+Using GPG message encryption along with GPG or MEW digital signatures makes the PrivateKeyVault a complete solution for secure encrypted airgapped messaging.

 Full Disk Encryptions makes the PrivateKeyVault suitable for cold storage of private keys, password management, and for storage of private documents.

 ## Todo List

 #### Hardware Items Todo
 Install a momentary **Scan** button on the face of the brick.
 Pressing the button starts the scan.
 Releasing the button ends the scan.
+Also achieving a good read ends the scan.

 Consider charging the battery with a wireless charger.